CONTINUING EDUCATION, WORKFORCE DEVELOPMENT,

 to NVCC) can only be accepted for the exact amount due.
 A

 service charge of $20.00 is charged to you for any check

 except when the bank is at fault.
 Requests for refunds must

-be made at least four calendar days before the date of the first class
+be made at least two working days prior to the first class

 Cultural affairs are available through short courses, special